max-mapper/art-of-node/readme.md

 Node has a relatively small core group of modules (commonly referred to as 'node core') that are presented as the public API that you are intended to write programs with.
 Fundamentally node is a tool used for managing I/O across file systems and networks, and it leaves other more fancy functionality up to third party modules.
 For working with file systems there is the `fs` module and for networks there are modules like `net` (TCP), `http`, `dgram` (UDP).

-The whole point of node is to make it easy to deal with file systems and networks so it made sense to have one pattern that was used everywhere.
-The good news is that most of the patterns like these (there are only a few anyway) have been figured out at this point and it is very unlikely that node will change that much in the future.

 In addition to `fs` and network modules there are a number of other base modules in node core.
 There is a module for asynchronously resolving DNS queries called `dns`, a module for getting OS specific information like the tmpdir location called `os`, a module for allocating binary chunks of memory called `buffer`, some modules for parsing urls and paths (`url, `querystring`, `path`), etc. Most if not all of the modules in node core are there to support nodes main use case: writing fast programs that talk to file systems or networks.

 The aforementioned patterns that are used in node core are: callbacks, events, streams and modules.